 The Innovation categories have been re-badged to emphasise the importance of learning and demonstrating how a different approach has helped progress our knowledge and understanding of a problem.
 We are still looking for examples of bravery, disruption, innovation and work that just makes us go ‘wow’!

-This year we are seeking entries directly into the category and we are also asking Group Heads to nominate work from their categories that they believe meet the criteria.
+As with 2025, we are seeking entries directly into the category and we are also asking Group Heads to nominate work from their categories that they believe meet the criteria.

 This category recognises communication, scientific, business or technological innovation initiatives that have ultimately created value through a compelling and differentiated approach to one or more of the following: